Priya22/semantic-textual-relatedness/README.md

-#  What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study
+#  What Makes Sentences Semantically Related?
+A Textual Relatedness Dataset and Empirical Study

 This repository contains data and code for the paper [What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study ](https://arxiv.org/abs/2110.04845).